 The main place people come across a lost bird is in their backyard, where the pet has stopped to rest and find nourishment.
 Pet birds are usually easily identifiable by their exotic species, bright colours or ability to talk, and will generally respond to overtures that involve food and water.
 Catching them, however, can be a bit tricky, given their capacity for flight.

 If you have a spare cage handy, you may be able to lure the bird into it with food, otherwise you may need to capture the bird and transfer it to a cage or animal carrier by first covering it with a blanket.
 If using a blanket, try to approach the bird from the front, or it will sense danger from behind and fly off.
 Firmly but gently hold the bird’s wings flush with its body until you can transfer it to the cage or carrier, taking care to stay clear of its beak.
 If you have a bird of your own, keep it separate, as the lost bird may have picked up an infection on its travels.
+Remember birds can bite so take necessary precautions to prevent injury.

 Finding the owner